Patriots 4 Mission

 Tris Barry, Sr. was elected to the Patriots 4 Board of Directors in 2018.

 Tris is a Business Executive experienced in creating and leading award-winning security programs.
-He is recognized amongst his peers for managing start-up and ongoing security operations, and possesses unique skills in designing and building security facilities and protection structures in the framework of mitigating risk and enhancing outcomes.
+He is recognized amongst his peers for managing start-up and ongoing security operations and possesses unique skills in designing and building security facilities and protection structures in the framework of mitigating risk and enhancing outcomes.
 He is a strong leader who enjoys mentoring and motivating teams to perform at high levels in support of internal and external clients.

 He currently resides in Purcellville, VA, with his wife Penny.
 They have been married for 31 years and they have two sons; Tris Barry II, and James.
 Tris also has two grandchildren.